 The Library does not accept payment of fines over the phone or through email.
 Librarians will not give circulation information to anyone over the phone or through email except to the library card holder, to their legal parent/guardian if they are a minor, to the holder of an account with multiple cards attached to it, or to a person the card holder has predesignated to have access to that information.
 Identity of a caller will be established by their giving the librarian their name, library card number, and pin.

 If a patron wishes to obtain a library card at another Northern Utah County Library Co-operative library, that library may call Highland City Library to verify that the patron requesting a card is a Highland City Library card holder in good standing.
 The Highland City Library will provide this information to the requesting library.

 Library programs are considered public events.
 Library employees or volunteers may take photographs at library events that may be posted on the Library website, the City website, or on social media.
 Any patron who would not like their or their minor child's image to be used in this way must inform the Library employee who is overseeing the Library event.

 The Library has security cameras that are in use at all times.
-The images from the security cameras will only be used by the Library and law enforcement to investigate infractions of the Library Patron Behavior Policy and for Library security.
+The images from the security cameras will only be used by the Library and law enforcement to investigate infractions of the Library or City policies and for Library security.
 The Library will comply with law enforcement requests for access to security camera footage only if served with a valid search warrant or as required by law